Lopastudio/QSOLink-Logbook/README.md

 </p>

-## Application will request an admin privileges, because of the way, it writes data to its own program files folder.
+### Application will request an admin privileges, because of the way, it writes data to its own program files folder.
 This is an temporary bug!

-### New update every week :)

 ## About